Ingleby Barwick: Etymology

 Ingleby Barwick was originally two settlements under a single joint parish, it is common to shorten the name to Ingleby in speech unless disambiguation is needed.
 Ingleby is derived from Old Norse Englar+by, a group of Angles' place.
 Barwick is of Anglo-Saxon in origin, Bere is Old English for barley and Wick means farm.

 A '-by' suffix is a homophone to the word 'bee' and such place with the suffix are common locally: Maltby, Thornaby and Coulby Newham.
-The by-laws are reminant of by's use as a word for a place type, the word itself has come to be pronounced in this case as a homophone to 'bye'.
+The by-laws are remnant of by's use as a word for a place type, the word itself has come to be pronounced in this case as a homophone to 'bye'.
 Ingleby is a common name around Yorkshire.
-Ingleby Arncliffe and Ingleby Greenhow are notably within a ten mile distance from the town and in the same county, North Yorkshire.
+Ingleby Arncliffe and Ingleby Greenhow are notably within a ten-mile distance from the town and in the same county, North Yorkshire.

 This name is pronounced two ways.
 One way Barwick is pronounced is Bar-ick, this loss is traditional and also seen with Berwick-upon-Tweed.
 The second way of pronouncing is closer to how the individual words evolved in English and how the name is spelt, Bar-wick.
 This reflects the name's origin as two separate words.
 Both ways are common in Ingleby Barwick itself.